 At the surface are the tangible elements of the exchange: the feedback you need to give, the expectations you want to reset, the behaviour you want to address.

 Deeper still are emotions and identity-level concerns — the most powerful part of the iceberg.
-In many difficult conversations, what appears to be about performance, deadlines, or behaviour is actually about belonging, competence, fairness, or respect.
+In many difficult conversations, what appears to be about performance or behaviour is actually about belonging, competence, fairness, or respect.

 When someone reacts strongly, it is often because something more fundamental feels threatened.
 They may fear being seen as incapable, worry about losing credibility, or feel excluded or undervalued.
 Similarly, you may be protecting your own sense of authority or integrity.

-When identity feels at risk, conversations escalate quickly.
-Listening narrows and defensiveness rises.
-The original issue becomes secondary to the emotional charge underneath it.
+When someone’s identity feels at risk, conversations escalate quickly.
+Listening narrows and defensiveness rises, and the original issue becomes secondary to what’s now playing out.

 Recognising this layer changes how you lead.
-Instead of pushing harder on the surface issue, you can acknowledge the underlying emotion.
-Instead of countering defensiveness with more data, you can create safety through curiosity.
+Instead of pushing harder on the surface issue, you can acknowledge what is actually happening in the moment and create safety through curiosity.
 Instead of reacting, you regulate.

 This is where courageous conversations are truly shaped — not by perfect wording, but by awareness of what sits beneath the words.